The image above shows our Poppy Seed Pod watch on the right.

 WeWood watches stand as symbols of a commitment to sustainability and fashion-forward design.
 Their innovative use of wood, dedication to environmental causes, and stylish aesthetics have garnered a dedicated following among individuals who value both style and ethical responsibility in their accessories, making WeWood a prominent player in the realm of sustainable fashion and watchmaking.

-. . . (who seem to have gone out of business now) was a brand recognized for its eco-conscious ethos and dedication to sustainable fashion.
+. . . (who seem to have gone out of business as of late 2025) was a brand recognized for its eco-conscious ethos and dedication to sustainable fashion.
 Their line of wooden watches represented a harmonious fusion of style, functionality, and environmental responsibility.
 Founded with a commitment to producing environmentally friendly accessories, Sprout’s wooden watches were crafted using sustainable materials, primarily bamboo and other reclaimed woods.

 . . . exemplify elegance and sustainability in craftsmanship.
 Made in Poland, these timepieces showcase exquisite wooden designs, emphasizing eco-friendly materials like oak, maple, and ebony.
 Each watch is handcrafted, displaying natural wood grain, ensuring a unique aesthetic.
 With a commitment to sustainability, Plantwear promotes responsible fashion by utilizing renewable resources and prioritizing ethical practices in watchmaking.
 These stylish accessories cater to individuals seeking sophistication while embracing eco-conscious choices, marking Plantwear as a leader in sustainable wooden watch craftsmanship.